 The bioactive component of turmeric, curcumin, is a potent anti-inflammatory, antioxidant, and wound healer.

 - Use 1 teaspoon turmeric and enough coconut oil to make a paste.
-Alternatively, you can mix ¼ teaspoon of turmeric and 1 tablespoon of aloe vera gel to make a paste.
+Alternatively, mix ¼ teaspoon of turmeric and 1 tablespoon of aloe vera gel to make a paste.

 - Apply this paste on the acne-prone skin and the surrounding areas.

 - Let it sit for 15 minutes.
-Wash it off thereafter.
+Wash it off after that.

 - Apply this paste for three to four times a week as needed.